mandoway/dfp/README.md

 - [Python 3.9](https://www.python.org/downloads/)
 - [PostgreSQL](https://www.postgresql.org/download/)

+Windows 10 was used for the local setup, if you use another OS your results may vary.
 The following uses the default user ``postgres`` with password `postgres` (can vary on different installation methods).
 If you want to use a different user, change the option ``-U <user>``.
 You will also need to change the login information in [config.ini](./config.ini) accordingly.